kobdesign/meetdup-17114/replit.md

   - Sets joined_date when user becomes member
   - Integrated into all 3 onboarding flows (Pioneer, Invite, Discovery) with atomic rollback on failure
   - Backfill migration created for existing users
+- **Meeting Location UX Enhancement** (Nov 16, 2025): Improved meeting creation/edit forms by moving latitude/longitude fields into collapsible "Advanced Location Settings" sections.
+LocationSearch component auto-fills coordinates, but users can manually override when Google Places API fails or returns incorrect data.
+Helper text and Info icon (lucide-react) clarify auto-fill behavior.
+This preserves all functionality while keeping the UI cleaner and more user-friendly.

 ## External Dependencies